sizovs/sizovs.github.io/_posts/2019-01-13-job-promotion-is-a-trap.md

 > Seniority is the number of job opportunities you have, not your current job title.

-Stop living in a bubble.
-Take a look around. **Schedule your next job interview today.**
+Stop living in a bubble. **Schedule your next job interview today.**

 <figure>
 <img src="/images/truman_free.jpg">